isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 Error Handling in NETCONF Operation Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are four classes of issues with the configurations applied via
+There are four classes of issues with configurations applied via
 NETCONF:

 1. The configuration does not comply with the YANG schema.